N95Ryan/Lift-Up/README.md

-# Lift Up 🏋️‍♂️
+# Lift Up 🏋️‍♂️ - Train Smarter, Train Better

-A mobile application designed for bodybuilders and fitness enthusiasts to easily convert weights between pounds and kilograms.
+Lift Up is a mobile application designed for bodybuilding and fitness enthusiasts.
+Its aim is to optimize your workouts by allowing you to create a personalized program, instantly convert weights, and track your BMI.

 ## Features